FunkyGeorge/RD-Website/README.md

 Index
 //Add copy at the top like a title
-//Copy: Web and Mobile App Dev Team level the text so all of the labels and titles fall along the same line align all of the text to the bottom
+//Copy: Web and Mobile App Dev Team
+//level the text so all of the labels and titles fall along the same line
+//align all of the text to the bottom
 //make the logos and social icons smaller
 //delete the word college
-place the college logo on top of the name place equal distance between
+//place the college logo on top of the name place equal distance between
 Portfolio
 add the URLs to the various logos